Thought leadership without the doing is just thinking.

 - Beyond Facebook – How do you stay in touch?
 Where do you go to catch up on what your friends are doing?
 LinkedIn weekly updates?
 LinkedIn Groups?
 Friendfeed?

 - Celebrate the amazing – The iPod and iPhone were industry changing products – study what made them special and what keeps them ahead of ALL the competition.
-(Can you envision a competitive advantage that RIM has over the iPhone?
-What will Google do with Android to make it succeed?
-What will iPhone v2 be?)

 - Network with new people – Blast beyond your close network and force yourself to attend a Tweetup, a BarCamp, an industry conference.